Hotel Management

-Hotel Management magazine is a trade publication produced by Questex, LLC.
+Hotel Management magazine is a trade journal focused on hotel management and published by Questex.

 History and profile

-The magazine Hotel Management was established in New York in 1922 by Ahrens Publishers.
+Hotel Management was established in New York in 1922 by Ahrens Publishers.
 It absorbed or merged with various other hotel management magazines over the years, including Hotel World, which had been established in 1875.
 The magazine sometimes took on other names such as Hotel & Motel Management., reflecting these mergers or changes in the market.

-Hotel Management delivered hotel news, analysis and operational strategies.
-Regular features included special reports, research/top lists, hot products, technology, furniture, fixtures and equipment, hotel operations, and trends and statistics.
-Later owners included Advanstar Communications, Inc.